alexpdp7/alexpdp7/misc/internet-communication-channels.md

 Using these alternatives will always require more effort.
 This text is long, and just reading and processing it might take more time than setting up a channel on the services mentioned above.
-The alternatives I describe certainly have drawbacks with regards to the services I am asking you to avoid.
+The alternatives I describe certainly have drawbacks compared to the services I am asking you to avoid.
 However, in the long run I think making an extra effort to make an informed choice pays off.

 ## Alternatives